waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **BOULDER**: An object that can be pushed with the HM STRENGTH.
 Otherwise impassable.

 ## ONGOING INVESTIGATIONS
-- **Pathfinder Inefficiency:** My `find_path_multimodal` tool, while functional, produces extremely long and inefficient paths.
+- **Pathfinder Inefficiency:** My `find_path` tool produces extremely long and inefficient paths.
 This suggests a bug in its cost calculation or handling of one-way tiles.
 This needs to be investigated and fixed when time permits.
 - **Abandon Unreliable Tools:** If a custom tool, especially a pathfinder, repeatedly fails even after multiple agent-led bug fixes, the tool's core logic is likely flawed.
 Instead of getting stuck in an endless debug cycle, it is more efficient to abandon the tool and switch to a reliable manual process.
 The `find_path_multimodal` tool is a prime example of this failure.

 # Slowpoke Well B1F Island Puzzle